 The second layer trick

 When tackling a second layer of icing, flood that second layer when the base layer has crusted JUST enough (this is usually around 30 minutes of drying with a table fan).
+I don’t know the science behind this, I just know that it works!
+Something about the based flood and the second layer of icing being able to dry together prevents the second layer from cratering.

 The holes trick

 There’s also a new technique going around when preventing craters in a second layer of icing: poke holes in the base flood (under the area you’ll cover with a second layer of icing).
 You can even do this when the first layer flood has completely dried!
-I’ve personally never done this, but I’ve heard plenty of cookiers have great success with this method!

 Want to try cookie decorating?